ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 There are user scripts on [Greasy Fork](https://greasyfork.org/), for example: [YouTube - whitelist channels in uBlock Origin](https://greasyfork.org/en/scripts/22308-youtube-whitelist-channels-in-ublock-origin).
 I can't vouch for the scripts, you will have to find out yourself whether they work.

-Someone posted instructions on reddit: <https://www.reddit.com/r/ublock/comments/4x4jol/any_way_to_whitelist_certain_youtube_channels/>.
+Someone posted instructions on reddit: [Any way to whitelist certain youtube channels?](https://www.reddit.com/r/ublock/comments/4x4jol/any_way_to_whitelist_certain_youtube_channels/).

 ### Other details